plaza tennis

 However, it’s important to balance aggression with patience when executing this tactic Don’t rush into every shot hoping for a quick win; instead, pick your moments wisely By mixing up aggressive shots with controlled play, you can keep your opponent on edge while maintaining control of the rally

-See also How Long Was The Longest Tennis Match
+See also How To Restring Tennis Racket

 Preventing opponents from using the tactic against you